jimken123/soda/steps/Sql/SqlCreateTable.md

 ---
 title: SqlCreateTable Step | SQL Database Connector Documentation
 sidebar_label: SqlCreateTable
 description: Create a SQL table from a given schema.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Sql]
 hide_title: true
 hide_table_of_contents: true